DanWahlin/AngularCLI-ASPNET-Core-CustomersService/README.md

 * Keep the Angular project code completely separate from the ASP.NET Core code to make updates of either technology easier in the future.
 This was a key consideration when organizing the folders/files in the project.

-* Provide a way to serve an Angular application using an MVC view.
+* Provide a way to serve an Angular application using an MVC view (you can easily change this to serve from a Razor Page as well).

 * Allow standard MVC controllers/views to be used in situations where part of the application runs outside of Angular.